-Southwest Rapid Rewards Plus – Earn a 40,000 point bonus after spending $1,000 within 3 months of opening an account.
+Southwest Rapid Rewards® Plus Credit Card – You’ll earn 50,000 Rapid Rewards points after spending $1,000 within the first 3 months of opening an account.

-Southwest Rapid Rewards Premier Card – Earn a 40,000 point bonus after spending $1,000 within 3 months of opening an account.
+Southwest Rapid Rewards® Premier Credit Card – You’ll earn 50,000 Rapid Rewards points after just spending $1,000 within the first 3 months of opening an account with this card too.

-Southwest Rapid Rewards Priority Card – Earn a 40,000 point bonus after spending $1,000 within 3 months of opening an account.
+Southwest Rapid Rewards® Priority Credit Card – You’ll also earn 50,000 Rapid Rewards points after spending $1,000 within the first 3 months of opening your account.

-Southwest Rapid Rewards Premier Business Card – You can earn a 60,000 point bonus after spending $3,000 within 3 months of opening an account.
+Southwest Rapid Rewards® Premier Business Credit Card – You can earn a 60,000 point bonus after spending $3,000 within 3 months of opening an account.

 Your first thought is to simply sign up for a few of these cards and you’re all set.
 Unfortunately, Chase has restricted how often you can earn a sign-up bonus from their Southwest family of personal credit cards.
 If either of the following are true, you are not eligible to receive a sign-up bonus for a personal credit card:

 - You are a current card member of ANY Southwest Rapid Rewards credit card.

 - You were a previous card member and received a bonus within the past 24 months.